ranishaar/graphql-api-testframework/README.md

 ## Setup

+1. **Install Git**: If you haven't already, you need to install Git on your machine.
+You can download Git from the [official website](https://git-scm.com/).

-1. **Install Node.js and npm**:
+2. **Install Node.js and npm**:

    - Download and install Node.js from the [official website](https://nodejs.org/).
    - npm is included with Node.js installation.

-2. **Clone the Repository**: Clone the repository containing the test code to your local machine:
+3. **Clone the Repository**: Clone the repository containing the test code to your local machine:

     ```bash
     git clone https://github.com/ranishaar/graphql-api-testframework.git
     ```

-3. **Navigate to the Project Directory**: Open a terminal or command prompt and navigate to the root directory of the cloned repository:
+4. **Navigate to the Project Directory**: Open a terminal or command prompt and navigate to the root directory of the cloned repository:

     ```bash
     cd graphql-api-testframework
     ```

-4. **Set Up Credentials File**: Create a file named `credentials.json` in the root directory of the project.
+5. **Set Up Credentials File**: Create a file named `credentials.json` in the root directory of the project.
 This file should contain your API key and authorization header for the GraphQL API you are testing.
 Here's an example of how the `credentials.json` file should be structured:

     ```json
     {